huggle/huggle3-qt-lx/huggle/tests/README.md

 Unit tests
 ===========

-This folder contains unit test for huggle, it is using QTest library.
+This folder contains unit test for Huggle, it is using QTest library.

 Basically the unit test contains of extra project that uses the source code in root